How Companies Can Acquire IT Talents Despite Shortage

 5. Utilize Services from Software Service Outsourcing Providers

 Talent can be accessed through IT services vendors on an as-needed basis or on a long-term basis.
 On the other hand, these outsourcing services providers still struggle with the talent shortage just like their clients, despite the boom in the offshore software outsourcing model.
 Service outsourcing companies with a wider geographical footprint most likely have a better position to face this issue.

 Because these service outsourcing providers also deal with the talent shortage, it is necessary for companies utilizing third-party services to have a balanced approach to avoid being in an extremely high-risk situation while aggressively competing in the marketplace.

-During the process of assembling or creating a platform, an organization's talent can be complemented by using talent from third-party providers such as a software development outsourcing vendor.
-However, because platforms are getting more integral to the ability to compete, firms tend to search for opportunities that can help them get more control over their platforms, especially when these platforms evolve; this is not easy to do through service outsourcing vendors.
+During the process of assembling or creating a software product, a business organization's talent pool can be complemented by using talent from third-party providers such as a software development outsourcing vendor.
+However, because software products are getting more integral to the ability of a firm to compete, companies tend to search for opportunities that can help them get more control over their products, especially when these products and platforms evolve; this can be difficult to achieve through service outsourcing vendors.

 Companies prioritizing the value of persistent or fixed teams have to create a different relationship with their service outsourcing vendor, or else they should create their own talent structure.